-You must study the Router Lab Reference Guide as a first step in the preparation process.
+You must study the Router Lab Reference Guide.
 You must also make yourself familiar with the documentation that is given you as links on the Router Lab home page.
 And of course, you must study and understand appropriate theory elements of the course textbook.
 The FAQ found on the Router Lab web site is also a good source of information.